Pradumnasaraf/open-source-with-pradumna/docs/how-to/social-preview.md

 ---
 sidebar_position: 15
 title: Add a Social Preview to your Repository
+description: A step-by-step guide to add a social preview to your repository in GitHub.
+tags: ["GitHub", "Repository", "Social Preview"]
+keywords: ["GitHub", "Repository", "Social Preview"]
+slug: "/how-to/social-preview"
 ---

-# Adding social preview to your repository

 When we have an open-source project, it is important to share it so people can be interested in it and be able to contribute to it.
 Images on social media have a great impact because they can make your content stand out from the others.